ashleyswanson360-org/beier360-interview-test/README.md

 2. Make sure the "Owner" is set to your **personal GitHub account**.
 3. Make sure the "Visibility" is set to **Private**.
 4. Give it a name and click "Create repository from template".
+5. Now you can clone your new repository to your computer and get started.

 ## Project Structure
 The app is a modified version of the default Xamarin.Forms project.
 The solution consists of five projects.